2004:1731 - DEMESNE OR MEARSPARKFARM (2), Westmeath

 Latitude, Longitude (decimal degrees): 53.358220, -7.486036

-These sites were identified during testing on the N6 Kinnegad-Kilbeggan dual carriageway (04E0579, No. 1246 above) at 0-6m north of the centre-line, at Chainages 30165 and 30180.
+These sites were identified during testing on the N6 Kinnegad–Kilbeggan dual carriageway (04E0579, No. 1246, Excavations 2004) at 0–6m north of the centre-line, at Chainages 30165 and 30180.
 They were identified as two burnt mounds, one in a low-lying wetter area and a larger example at the base of a gravel ridge.
 An area of 2261m2 was mechanically stripped in advance of excavation and this exposed the two mounds, a series of cultivation ridges and extensive modern drainage features.
 Initially two licence numbers were assigned to the sites (A001/078, Stonehousefarm 6.1, and A001/079, Stonehousefarm 6.2); however, after stripping, the two sites were excavated in a single cutting under licence number A001/078.

 Stonehousefarm 6.1